 Step Five – Revise the Essay

-Here’s the most important part of the total process.
+Here’s the most essential part of the total process.
 Most students will not make it this far.
 If you complete steps one through four correctly and thoroughly, you’ll be in the top of your class.
-But if you also complete step four, you’ll be at the very top of your class.
-No, I’m not being facetious.
+But if you also complete step four, you’ll be at the very top of your course.
+No, I’m not facetious.

 Now that you have taken the time to develop each of the outlined sections by freewriting, you’re going to take you how to write an essay experience one step further and dig in for revision.
 If you completed step four correctly, you should be left with a bunch of garbled writing.
 This last step requires that you read through each section of your essay draft very carefully and revise with care.

 Proofread for grammar and spelling errors.
 Edit out any style issues to improve readability.
 Add more content or explanation where necessary.
 Change or move sections that don’t make sense or might confuse the readers.